IEA (2020), "Methane Tracker", IEA, Paris https://www.iea.org/reports/methane-tracker

 This may not sound like much, but it is immense in climate terms.
 To yield the same reduction in the temperature rise by reducing CO2 emissions would require emitting 160 billion fewer tonnes of CO2 over the rest of the century.
 This is broadly equivalent to the CO2 emissions that would be saved by immediately shutting down 60% of the world’s coal-fired power plants that are in operation today and replacing them with zero-emissions generation.

 Action is also essential in the Sustainable Development Scenario.
 We incorporate even more stringent reductions in oil and gas methane emissions in this scenario, as failing to do so would require even faster reductions in CO2.
 Alongside the rapid declines in CO2 emissions in the Sustainable Development Scenario, and therefore reductions in fossil-fuel consumption, it remains critical to tackle methane emissions as well.

-Industry and other stakeholder recognise that policy and regulation can play a key role in addressing barriers to action.
+Industry and other stakeholder recognise that policy and regulation can play a key role in addressing barriers to action and can align incentives to encourage companies to act.
 Different regulatory approaches could be used to structure a regulatory regime, and each jurisidiction will need to make adaptations to address their particular circumstances.
 We are working with governments and industry to provide tools to bolster actions in this area.